This is where we need your help

 We are aiming to complete this work and restore the wheel by 2025, but we need your help.
 The sooner we raise the funds to do this, the sooner we can get the wheel back in action.

-Mill wheels naturally go through life cycles, the average mill wheel will last around 15 years until it needs replacing.
+Mill wheels naturally go through life cycles.
+The average mill wheel will last around 15 years until it needs replacing.
 Our mill wheel has been working hard since 2003, turning through the fast-flowing waters of the River Itchen and being subjected to the rising and falling of water levels after record rainfall in the last few years.

 In an age where everything can, at times, move at a breathtaking pace, we believe in promoting a slower pace of life and putting people back in touch with where their food comes from.
 We can bring that story to life in the Mill, where you can already learn about the 'Farm to Fork' story.

-The next phase is getting the wheel restored so visitors can see this story in action, watch the grain being milled and see the process right through to the bag of flour you can get at the end.
+The next phase is having the wheel restored so visitors can see this story in action, watch the grain being milled and see the process right through to its conclusion.
+You will be able to buy a bag of flour at the end of your mill your visit, or enjoy or a yummy cake baked using our own flour from our café.

 We are aiming to complete this work and restore the wheel by 2025, but we need your help.
 The sooner we raise the funds to do this, the sooner we can get the wheel back in action.